webability-go/xamboo/README.md

   a.
 When the xamboo detect a page with the type of the engine, it will call the Engine.NeedInstance() function to know if the engines needs to build an instance to work (returns true/false).
     a.1 If the engine does not need an instance, the server will call Engine.Run() function to get the result of the calculated page. a.2 If the engine needs an instance, the server will call Engine.GetInstance() function to get the instance.
+  b.
+When and instance is created it will call Instance.Run() function to get the result of the calculated page.

+A page with instance may have as many instances as needed.
+Each instance normally have different parameters, most common parameters are language and type of connected device.
+Try to build instance only on 1 parameter or you will rapidly have a matrix of instances impossible to maintain.

+It is common to have a unique code with different languages tables (.language files), or have different templates for PC and Mobile for instance.

+The instance Run function will pass the template and language corresponding to the client parameters, i.e. language and version (generally the device) template

 APPLICATION
 =============================